Regardless of the cause, some quick fixes can make your photos look better. Here are a few:

 When you use a zoom lens, you’re using a telephoto lens, which creates distortion in your image.
 The further away you are from a subject, the more distortion there will be.
 Get closer if your subject is far away from where you stand or sit!
 You’ll get better results as well as be able to include more of the background if needed.

 Sometimes it can be hard to get down low enough to take photos at eye level with your subject.
 But if you do, it will make for much better-looking images than if you were standing over them, shooting down on them like an adult talking down at a child.

-One of the easiest ways to get better results with less effort is to adjust the exposure manually rather than relying on auto-exposure options.
+Web Design Calgary recommends adjusting the exposure manually rather than relying on auto-exposure options to get better results with less effort.
 Auto-exposure tends to get it wrong more often than getting it right, especially if there are bright areas in your subject or background that confuse the system.